Jannik-Schilling/WaterNetAnalyzer/README.md

 ## 3 Calculate along flow path
 This tool can calculate how amounts of water or other loads are accumulated along the flow path.
 Select a column in the attribute table to accumulate (it has to be numeric).
 The tool will create a new column with the result.

+## Developement / Funding
+If you have any suggestions for improvements feel free to write an issue or create a fork.
+Early versions of this plugins have been developed within the project PROSPER-RO, funded by BMBF, grant number 033L212